 The Department offers an optional engineering intern program in the upper division.
 This program allows students to obtain practical work experience in industry in semesters (including summer) that alternate with University academic work during the last two years of study.
 Prospective participants should contact the director of the internship program for information in the fall of their sophomore year.

 A recommended program for students majoring in aerospace engineering and mechanics is presented below.
 The suggested lower division courses provide the necessary background for the more advanced upper division courses.
 The student has a great amount of flexibility in arranging the upper division program.
-The program is accredited by the Engineering Accreditation Commission of ABET.
+The Bachelor of Aerospace Engineering and Mechanics (BAEM) is accredited by the Engineering Accreditation Commission of ABET.

 Credits, Grading and Upper Division